The benefits of DevOps

 - Continuous software delivery

-- Less complex problems to fix
+- Less complexity to manage

 - Faster resolution of problems

 There are cultural benefits:

 - Happier, more productive teams

 - Higher employee engagement